amantaya/grazing-interaction/docs/pubs/2022-heber-report/2022-Heber-Report-Methods.md

 on aerial observations of horses by USFS personnel conducted in 2021.
 We recognize that these key areas may not be necessarily representative of vegetation attributes for each pasture, but represent areas that are potentially impacted by high use and are of concern for range managers.
+These high-use areas are also likely to show a response to management actions when compared to low-use areas.
 To select these 5 additional sites, we first generated additional stratified random points using the same criteria we used to select motion camera sites.
 We then selected stratified random points that fell